Mbutler22/Wine-Physiochemical-Analysis/README.md

 We decided to use Tableau for further exploration of those datasets.
 All twelve variables in two datasets were considered for correlation analysis and visualization to identify features which correlate the most with the quality.

-Then, we deployed a website onto Heroku and enhanced the user experience with bootstrap and CSS styling.
+Then, we utilized HTML with bootstrap and CSS styling and flask capabilities to deploy a website onto Heroku

 ## Heroku Website Deployment